|Statement of Purpose||Program Overview||Eligibility & Applications|

 lasses will include 15 - 20 participants who feel called to explores the ministry of spiritual guidance and to further their spiritual growth.
 Participants usually include lay people, clergy, vowed religious, and professionals representing a wide variety of vocation and faith traditions.
 We expect that applicants will have some general experience in giving and receiving spiritual guidance, and will have the maturity and life experience necessary to this ministry.

-The deadline for all application material is one month prior to the start of each program.
+The deadline for all application material is two weeks prior to the start of each program.
 Please send all applications and recommendations via email to firstname.lastname@example.org.
 You will be contacted about acceptance after all materials are in.

 Application & Recommendation Forms: